lambrospetrou/lambrospetrou.github.io/src/_posts/2023-10-15-cicd-flywheel.md

 In all these real-world system the fundamentals are the same.
 The goals are the same.
 The benefits are similar.
 The implementation is different.

-CI/CD Systems we will explore:
+CI/CD systems we will explore:
 - Amazon Retail / LOVEFiLM
   - Gitflow development (2 branches), 2-3 stages (beta, gamma, prod) and 2 regions
 - Amazon Profiler